ConPaaS-team/conpaas/docs/userguide.rst

 The MySQL service interface provides a sophisticated mechanism to monitor the service.
-The user interface, in the frontend, shows a monitoring control, called "Performance Monitor", that can be used to monitor a large cluster's behaviour.
+The user interface, in the frontend, shows a monitoring control, called "Performance Monitor", that can be used to monitor a large cluster's behavior.
 It interacts with "Ganglia", "Galera" and "MySQL" to obtain various kinds of information.
 Thus, "Performance Monitor" provides a solution for maintaining control and visibility of all nodes, with a monitoring dynamic data every few seconds.